Juwan23D/Retail-Sales-Analysis/README.md

 * Are there any differences in indicators between men and women?
 * Which product category generates the highest income?

   _These questions will give the firsthand thoughts of the customer.
 Understanding their viewpoint about the stores will provide insight on how to enhance their experience._

+ # Prepare

+  Source: Supermarket Dataset

+We will be using a supermarket sales dataset from kaggle.
+ * 1 csv file
+ * Historical dataset that covers 3 months between 3 different branches at various locations.
+ * Measures what males and females purchased at these locations.
+ * Made for predictive analytic purposes, and developing techniques for data mining, predictive modeling, and forecasting unknown events.